top of page

 " .... ye must beach your ship upon a smooth island, when ye have driven away with all manner of skill the ravening birds, which in countless numbers haunt the desert island.
 In it the Queens of the Amazons, Otrere and Antiope, built a stone temple of Ares ... "

 They send the dove through the passage.
-She makes it through with loss of tail feathers, and perhaps complains about the incident to the Stymphalian Birds on the island of Ares.
+She barely makes it with loss of tail feathers, and no doubt complains about the incident to the Stymphalian Birds on the island of Ares.
 When the birds see Jason and the Argonauts they launch a lethal attack.

 As birds of Ares the Stymphalian Birds cannot be killed here.
 They're under his protection on the island bearing his name.
 Their onslaught is ferocious.
 Jason fears all is lost.
 Then, one of the heroes remembers the adventures of Heracles, who earlier departed from the group.